 - A fine of up to $20,000

 - Prison sentence between one and 20 years

 - Prison sentence between one and 10 years

 - A fine of up to $10,000

 The penalties could increase above a Class A felony if there was a death involved in the arson offense.
 If murder takes place either intentionally or unintentionally, the defendant could be facing life in prison for the offense.

 Are you facing arson charges in Connecticut?
 You are at risk of prison time and serious fines.
 You need to team up with an experienced Hartford criminal defense lawyer.
 Our Hartford criminal attorneys have years of experience and are familiar with the criminal proceedings involved in arson cases.
-Have knowledge on your side by teaming up with the attorneys at our firm!
+We understand how stressful the legal process can be and our Hartford criminal attorneys want to help.
+Have knowledge on your side by teaming up with Carlson & Dumeer!

 Schedule a free case consultation if you or a loved one are facing any criminal charges.
 Your future could depend on it!